 Eye pressure is the pressure of fluid inside the eye.
 The optic nerve, which carries visual information to the brain, can be damaged when pressure is too high for that person's eye.
 The National Eye Institute notes that glaucoma can develop slowly and may have no early symptoms.
 This is why pressure is measured during many eye visits.

 Steroids can affect the eye's drainage system, especially the trabecular meshwork, where fluid leaves the eye.
 In a steroid responder, that drainage slows enough for pressure to rise.
-A clinical review in StatPearls describes steroid-induced glaucoma as a recognized secondary form of glaucoma when pressure rise damages the optic nerve.
+Clinical guidance on steroid-induced glaucoma describes it as a recognized secondary form of glaucoma when a steroid-related pressure rise damages the optic nerve.

 Why Short Use Is Different